 There’s a part of practicing meditation that doesn’t really challenge the values we grew up with.
 Finding a quiet place in the mind, having a place where you can rest and relax: Everybody can understand that there’s a place for that.
-And so when the mind is feeling really frazzled, it’s very easy to see that meditation is something you want to learn how to master, that concentration—getting the mind still, finding some seclusion where are you can let go—is understandable and easy to appreciate.
+When the mind is feeling really frazzled, it’s very easy to see that meditation is something you want to learn how to master, that concentration—getting the mind still, finding some seclusion where are you can let go—is understandable and easy to appreciate.

-But then our society gives only so much space for that sort of thing.
+But our society gives only so much space for that sort of thing.
 Once you’ve rested and relaxed, then it’s time to get back to work, the kind of work that they encourage.
-And this is where the practice of the Dhamma parts ways not only with American culture, but what you may call domestic culture at the world over.
-Because the work that needs to be done is viewed in a very different way in domestic culture than it is from the point of view of the Dhamma.
+This is where the practice of the Dhamma parts ways not only with American culture, but what you may call domestic culture at the world over.
+The work that needs to be done is viewed in a very different way in domestic culture than it is from the point of view of the Dhamma.

 There’s a story that when Mahapajapati was first ordained, she went to see the Buddha and asked for a short Dhamma teaching that she could use in her practice.
-He told her about eight values that would determine what is Dhamma and what is not Dhamma.
-When you look at those values carefully, you realize that a lot of them go against what our ordinary, domestic culture encourages.
+He told her about eight values that would determine what is Dhamma and what’s not Dhamma.
+When you look at those values carefully, you realize that a lot of them go against what our ordinary domestic culture encourages.

 They fall into three sets.
 One has to do with the attitudes you develop in the course of your practice.
 One has to do with how you relate to other people as you practice.
-And the third one has to deal with the goals of the practice.
+The third has to deal with the goals of the practice.
 All three sets go against our ordinary culture.
 This is why Dhamma practice can be difficult.
-But it’s also why monasteries are important places, not just for monks to stay, but for lay people to have the opportunity to come and step out of domestic culture for a while, to look around and see: What do you really believe?
+But it’s also why monasteries are important places, not just for monks to stay, but for laypeople to have the opportunity to come and step out of domestic culture for a while, to look around and see: What do you really believe?
 What do you really hold as important in your life?

 The eight values are these: In terms of the qualities you develop in the practice, there’s contentment, persistence, and shedding.

 Contentment means being content with what you’ve got in terms of your physical surroundings: food, clothing, shelter, medicine, that kind of thing.
-And it’s not really good for the economy.
+Now, this is not really good for the economy.
 There was a period back in the 50s when American advisors went over to Thailand.
-The American government was afraid that Thailand was going to become the next Vietnam and so they sent a lot of sociologists to study Thai values, Thai village life.
-And the sociologists came back with the conclusion that Buddhism was not really good for a capitalistic economy because it taught contentment.
-And so word went out from the Thai government to the monks around the country: Stop teaching contentment.
-Everybody laughed because they realized that was an important part of the Dhamma.
+The American government was afraid that Thailand was going to become the next Vietnam, so they sent a lot of sociologists to study Thai values, Thai village life.
+The sociologists came back with the conclusion that Buddhism was not really good for a capitalistic economy because it taught contentment.
+Word went out from the Thai government to the monks around the country: Stop teaching contentment.
+Everybody laughed because they realized that contentment was an important part of the Dhamma.
 You can’t just drop this value for the sake of developing a consumer economy—though, of course, over the years, things have changed in Thailand.

-But that’s one thing that we have to look at: To what extent do you want your life to be dominated by the acquisition of things, being dissatisfied with what you’ve got, and wanting something more?
-As TV moves into a country—and in Thailand it was very dramatic because it came so quickly—you’re exposed to a lot of advertisements they make you miserable.
-You see all the things that other people have that you don’t have, and the advertisements are designed to make you want them, to see that kind of life as attractive.
+But that’s one thing we have to look at: To what extent do you want your life to be dominated by the acquisition of things, being dissatisfied with what you’ve got and wanting something more?
+As TV moves into a country—and in Thailand it was very dramatic because it came so quickly—you’re exposed to a lot of advertisements that make you miserable.
+You see all the things that other people have and you don’t have, and the advertisements are designed to make you want them, to see that kind of life as attractive.